mini paintings by Rosa Phoenix

 How do you capture that sense of space?

-The desert invites a different kind of artistic approach.
 Lots of decoration and embellishments don't work.
 Ornate patterns don't work.
 Realism doesn't work.

 I think the maxim "Less is more" applies here.
-Agnes Martin had a particular genius for this.

 Agnes Martin